kieranknowles1/nixcfg/docs/plan/activate-mutable.md

 How to find the repo path?
 Make it an option, guess from store path, or calculate the path using Nix.
 Automatic would be more convenient.

-If the file needs preprocessing by Nix, what then?
+If the file needs preprocessing by Nix, what then? _Don't support this, code settings were easy enough to migrate_

 Current uses: